daveabramson/PythonPlayground/README.md

 15. The following extensions for VS Code are useful
    a.
 Git History
    b.
 Git Lens (more functionality that Git History)
+16. The Qt for Python extension lets you add a form, or open one (.ui) in the designer that you set in the extension settings.
+You can make visual edits there, save, then return to visual studio code.
+Then you can right click the .ui file and compile it to a python file.
+The converted python file comes out in the output window.
+It is best to clear the output first, then you can just select all in the output window, copy, select all in the .py file and paste.
+There, now your changes are in the python version.